iterative/dvc.org/content/docs/command-reference/import.md

 To prevent this, you can use the `--backup` option to request DVC to backup the data imports to a remote.
-This also means that `dvc pull/fetch/repro` no longer need to access import sources, so these imports can be restored from remote storage like typical data tracked with `dvc add`.
+This also means that `dvc pull/fetch/repro` no longer need to access import sources, so these imports can be restored from the remote like regular data tracked with `dvc add`.

 Imports using _backup mode_ have a flag in their `.dvc` file `outs` section:
 `backup: true`.
 To revert to normal import behaviour, remove this flag or set it